AbdulbasitSaid/rust_mega_learning_project/Readme.md

 ## Phase 5 Cooking physics and research

-🥅 Goal: Learn physics, how to research and add more more physics modules
+🥅 Goal: Learn physics, how to research and add more physics modules

 ### Phase 5 Books and resources